 This site is the starting point for information and guidance about technology available to support teaching, learning, and work during the continued COVID-19 pandemic.
-Use this page as a guide as you plan for the upcoming semester alongside the campus Road Map to Fall 2020 and the CU Boulder COVID-19 Website.
+Use this page as a guide as you plan for the upcoming semester alongside the campus Road Map and the CU Boulder COVID-19 Website.

-There are several resources for information about University response to COVID-19 and the roadmap for Fall 2020 including:
+There are several resources for information about University response to COVID-19:

 To provide a cohesive unified experience to our campus community, it is highly recommended that you utilize the campus’ supported tools.
 CU Boulder needs a familiar and streamlined approach during this stressful time and a proliferation of a variety of tools, without sufficient support, will further disrupt the task at hand.